greatsage-raphael/lawSuite/README.md

 Results are ranked by similarity score and returned to the user.

-### Chat
+### Chat (OpenAI chat completion endpoint)

 Chat builds on top of search.
 It uses search results to create a prompt that is fed into GPT-3.

-This allows for a chat-like experience where the user can ask questions about the book and get answers.
+This allows for a chat-like experience where the user can ask questions about the law of their country and get answers.